 Augmentative & Alternative Communication (AAC)

 The Autism Society Inland Empire has been working in this field since 2012.
-According to the 2017 Autism and Heath Report, an estimated one-third of people with autism are nonverbal.
+According to the 2017 Autism and Health Report, an estimated one-third of people with Autism are nonverbal.
 However, many can communicate nonverbally to some degree, sometimes with the help of visual support and assisted communication devices.

 Augmentative and alternative communication (AAC) refers to communication methods that help or replace speaking or writing for individuals who struggle to production or comprehend spoken or written language.
 AAC includes simple systems such as pictures, gestures, and pointing and more complex techniques involving computer technology.
 The goal of AAC is to achieve the most effective communication possible for the individual to maximize their potential and lead the highest quality of life possible.